appliedawesome/mastermind/README.md

 ## Terminology

-* Henchman (Henchman.run, Henchman.fire)
+* Goon (Goon.run, Goon.fire)
-* Henchman
+* Goon

-### Henchman
+### Goon

-A henchman is hired gun.
-He carries out the task delegated to him by the plot.
+A goon is hired gun.
+He carries out the task delegated to him by the heist.

  of an object in your system, be it a server instance, an IP address, or even a Chef client.
-A henchman has an associated Provider, which contains methods that define various actions that can be performed on a henchman
+A goon has an associated Provider, which contains methods that define various actions that can be performed on a goon

-Every henchman has two attributes: a name and an action.
-The name is used as the identifier of the henchman, unique to the task.
-The action is a reference to the method that will be called on the henchman's provider. to the
+Every goon has two attributes: a name and an action.
+The name is used as the identifier of the goon, unique to the task.
+The action is a reference to the method that will be called on the goon's provider. to the

 ### P
 ### Project